East Midlands: Water

 The Trent is a navigable river used to transport goods to the Humber, as well as passing by many power stations.
 The Trent is the only river in England able to supply cooling water for power stations for most of its length; it has the largest water capacity in England, although it is not the longest.

 Several rivers in the region gave their name to early Rolls-Royce jet engines, namely the Nene, the Welland, and the Soar.

 Trams

 Nottingham is the only city in the region served by a light railway system, operated by Nottingham Express Transit.

 Transport policy

-As part of the transport planning system, the now defunct Regional Assembly was under statutory requirement to produce a Regional Transport Strategy to provide long term planning for transport in the region.
+As part of the transport planning system, the later defunct Regional Assembly was under statutory requirement to produce a Regional Transport Strategy to provide long term planning for transport in the region.
 This involved region wide transport schemes such as those carried out by the Highways Agency and Network Rail.

 Local transport authorities in the region carry out planning through a Local Transport Plan (LTP).
 The most recent LTPs are for the period 2006–11.
 The following East Midland transport authorities published an LTP online: Derbyshire, Leicestershire.
 Lincolnshire, Northamptonshire, Nottinghamshire and Rutland U.A.
 The unitary authorities of Derby, Leicester and Nottingham They have each written a joint LTP in collaboration with their respective local county councils.